milosaritonovic/itfm-cost-optimization/readme.md

 ## Data Visualizations & ML Pipeline

 ### Step 1: Data Engineering & Cleaning
-The initial dataset simulates "real-world messiness," including missing values and inconsistent scaling across 30+ features.
+The analysis transforms raw IT asset data into actionable business insights.
+The dataset simulates real-world messiness, including missing values, duplicates, and inconsistent formats across 30+ features.
+Automated cleaning pipelines handled nulls, standardized strings, and normalized numeric columns, ensuring metrics like Monthly_Spend and Uptime_Percentage were comparable and meaningful for analysis.

-- Handling "Dirty" Data: Implemented automated cleaning to handle null values in utilization logs and removed non-predictive features like Asset_ID.
-- Standardization: Used StandardScaler to normalize features.
-This ensures that a $5,000 Monthly_Spend doesn't mathematically outweigh a 99% Uptime_Percentage during model training.

 ### Step 2: PCA & Dimensionality Reduction
 To handle the "Curse of Dimensionality," the project employs Principal Component Analysis (PCA).